Attention.

 14. Remove the vacuum pump.

-15. Remove the supply fuel pump.
+15. Remove the fuel supply pump.

 16. Remove the camshaft position sensor.